renyhp/conky-config/README.md

 ### Wallpaper

 The original wallpaper is [here](https://www.xfce-look.org/c/1341338), together with some other variants and colors.
-This version is a custom one which I adjusted in order to match the [Arc theme](https://github.com/jnsh/arc-theme) color
+This version is a custom one which I adjusted in order to match the [Arc theme](https://github.com/jnsh/arc-theme) color.